softwaremill/macwire/README.md

 ----------------------------

 The jars are deployed to [Sonatype's OSS repository](https://oss.sonatype.org/content/repositories/snapshots/com/softwaremill/macwire/).
-To use MacWire in your projec   t, add a dependency:
+To use MacWire in your project, add a dependency:

     resolvers += "Sonatype OSS Snapshots" at "https://oss.sonatype.org/content/repositories/snapshots" libraryDependencies += "com.softwaremill.macwire" %% "core" % "0.1-SNAPSHOT"